Welcome! We are so happy you are here! We are very excited to share our kitchen adventures with you.

 Believe it or not, we do not have a dishwasher in our home.
 Yup, that’s right, no dishwasher.
 I wash all the dishes by hand as I have done for many, many years.
 People are always shocked when they find this out, but I honestly do not mind hand washing dishes.
 Everyone in our home contributes to washing dishes.
 I love beautiful dish towels.
 I guess that makes sense since we do not have a dishwasher, right?
 We are very frugal people and live simply and humbly.

 My husband, Tony and I live in our home.
 Monkey and Michael lived with us for several years, but they recently bought a home just down the street from us.
 So happy that they are so close.

 (Chris and Katie)

 Ahhhh, wouldn’t it be nice to not ever suffer any consequences from what we eat?
-Unfortunately, the bottom line is, I am suffering the consequences from years of poor health choices; however, to answer the question, I would eat pizza, potato chips and chip dip.
+I used to love kettle cooked potato chips.

 So where do we go from here?

 If you would like to learn more about Monkey, head on over to Ameera’s About me page.